emoji-gen/docker-web-main-obsolete/README.md

-# Emoji-CircleCI-Dockerfile
+## docker-web-main

-:whale: Emoji Generator's Dockerfile for CircleCI 2.0
+:whale: Dockerfile for web-main